Draggie306/nottingham-cs-notes/Misc/Jobs/Smart Bar Training.md

 - Uni is very data-driven: important part is to run survey data
 - Uni has not been in the best financial situation so there is pressure that every pound the uni spends, it is spent well - so surveys ensure the service keeps running.
 We are in the position to capture data that nobody else can
 - THere are 2 surveys:
- - Service Activity Survey for every transaction we make: short, where we work, who was being served, and the type of issue with resolution/unresolved. takes 20 seconds but can be hard to do at the start of the session.
+ - Service Activity Survey for every transaction we make: short, where we work, who was being served, and the type of issue with resolution/unresolved. takes 20 seconds but can be hard to do at the start of session.
 It is a core part of the day, and to justify the budget.
 Quality management information.
 If interaction is not recorded, it did not happen
  - Customer satisfaction survey: ask each user to fill a survey about how they used the service; at each location there are QR codes and flyers